Updated: April, 2026

 Tax-Loss Harvesting

-When investments in your taxable account decline in value, the robo-advisor automatically sells them to realize a tax loss — which can offset capital gains elsewhere in your portfolio.
-It immediately reinvests in a similar (but not identical) fund to maintain your market exposure.
-This strategy, previously available only to high-net-worth investors with advisors, is now automated and included at most major robo-platforms.
+When investments in your taxable account decline in value, the robo-advisor automatically sells them to realize a tax loss — offsetting capital gains elsewhere — then immediately reinvests in a similar fund to maintain market exposure.
+Previously reserved for high-net-worth investors.
+Now automated and included at most major platforms.

 The Fee Difference — and Why It Matters More Than You Think